DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### Calling the ODM Runtime Service

-To manage ODM runtime calls, we use the [Loan Validation Decision Service project](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip)
+Log in the Business Console as John Doe (`johndoe@mynicecompany.com` / `johndoe`).

-Import the **Loan Validation Service** in Decision Center connected as John Doe.
+Import the Decision Service named [Loan Validation Service](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip) if it is not already there.

 ![Import project](images/import_project.png)

-Deploy the **Loan Validation Service** production_deployment ruleapps using the **production deployment** deployment configuration in the Deployments>Configurations tab.
+Deploy the **Loan Validation Service** production_deployment ruleapp using the **production deployment** deployment configuration in the Deployments>Configurations tab.

 ![Deploy project](images/deploy_project.png)